-After entering your earnings, you will be asked, "Do you expect to be working for the same employer next week?"
-If you answer no, was your separation from employment due to:
+You will be asked, "Do you expect to be working for the same employer next week?"
+If you answer no, you must indicate the reason:

-2. Reduced hours due to a lack of work?
+- Reduced hours due to a lack of work

-If you are not sure earnings are reportable, see the Handbook for Unemployed Workers (PDF, 2.9MB) that explains how to claim benefits while earning other income.
+If you are not sure your earnings are reportable, see pages 22-23 in the Handbook for Unemployed Workers (PDF, 2.9MB).

 When you complete your answers, the system will speak or display the message, "Your claim has been accepted."

-If you make a mistake while filing your weekly claim, you may start over any time before you hear the message or reach the page which states, "Your claim has been accepted."
-In most cases, you will have the opportunity to correct mistakes while filing your claim.
+If you make a mistake while filing your weekly claim, you may start over any time before you hear or see, "Your claim has been accepted."
+In most cases, you will have the opportunity to correct mistakes while submitting your claim.

 If you discover your mistake after submitting your weekly claim, you’ll need to call and speak to a claims agent (800-318-6022) to correct the error.